blueSparrow2000/multi-object-gravity-simulator/README.md

 Added zoom feature (this took so long to debug)
 Added trajectory (removed current trace system)
 Added Drawable - Matter hierarchy (will use Drawables for astroid particle, dust or background etc.)

-2025.03.21 option menu / artificial crafts can be added (they also belong to matter but saved separately)
+Artificial crafts can be added (they also belong to matter but saved separately)

+2025.03.21 buttons & GUI & option menu!

 2025.03.22 matter maker & saver